Last Updated on

 How do I improve my credit score?

-Building your business credit for your LLC or other incorporated business or improving your personal credit score requires time and education.
+Building your business credit and improving your personal credit score requires time and education.
 Practical steps include paying your bills on time, maintaining a good credit utilization ratio, and monitoring your credit.
 Explore Dun & Bradstreet’s CreditSignal service for monitoring and helpful educational articles on business credit.

-Can I get a new business credit card if I’m just getting started?
+Can I get a business credit card if my business is just getting started?

 Yes, it’s possible to obtain a business credit card if your business is brand new.
 In this scenario, the bank will base its decision mainly on your personal credit score and history as well as your annual income.
 Be prepared to provide your EIN and business formation documents.

-Is getting small business credit card worth it?
+Is getting a small business credit card worth it?

 Obtaining a business credit card can help you fund your day-to-day business operations, earn rewards, and build your business’ credit history.
-Remember, such cards aren’t one-size-fits-all, so before you sign on the dotted line, be sure to consider what the credit card company offers in terms of interest rates and financial perks.
+Remember, such cards aren’t one-size-fits-all, so before you sign up for one, be sure to consider what the credit card company offers in terms of interest rates and financial perks.